brainstem-org/brainstem_support/docs/datamodel/modules/installation.md

 A detailed list of the fields in Coordinates system, can be found in the [Coordinate system page]({{"datamodel/schemas/coordinates/"|absolute_url}}).

 ## Permissions
-Installations inherit permissions through the subject associated with it.
+Installations inherit permissions through the experimental setup associated with it.

 Visit the [permissions page] to learn more.